 Yes, Ingenuity is committed to eliminating unjustified discrimination and promoting equality of opportunity and good relations across and between equality groups.
 We welcome applications from all sections of the community and do not discriminate on the grounds of gender, disability, age, race/ethnicity, religion, philosophical belief or sexual orientation.

 Yes, the programme is open to all individuals, including those with disabilities.
-If you have a disability, please let us know if there are any reasonable adjustments we can make to enable your participation at events and online.
+If you have a disability, please let us know if there are any reasonable adjustments we can make to enable your participation.
+All activity for the 2020 programme is online.